pixano/pixano/pixano/apps/annotator/README.md

 ### From a notebook

-If you are using a notebook, you can start the Annotator app by running a cell with:
+If you are in a Jupyter or Google Colab notebook, you can start the Annotator app by running a cell with:

 ```python
 from pixano.apps import AnnotatorApp